Guilford County, North Carolina: History

 In 1960 North Carolina still operated by racial segregation laws, and maintained the disenfranchisement of most black voters established at the end of the 19th century to suppress the Republican Party.
 Following World War II, African-American veterans and young people heightened their activities in the American civil rights movement.
 Guilford County was the site of an influential protest in 1960 when four black students from the North Carolina A&T State University in Greensboro started an early sit-in.
 Known afterwards as the Greensboro Four, the four young men sat at a "whites-only" lunch counter at the Woolworth's store in downtown Greensboro and asked to be served after purchasing items in the store.
 When refused, they asked why their money was good enough for buying retail items, but not food at the counter.
 They were arrested, but their action led to many other college students in Greensboro – including white students from Guilford and the Women's College – to sit at the lunch counter in a show of support.
 The students carried on a regular sit-in and within two months, the sit-in movement spread to 54 cities in nine states; Woolworth's eventually agreed to desegregate its lunch counters, and other restaurants in Southern towns and cities followed suit.

 A darker racial incident in 1979 was called the Greensboro massacre.
 In this incident the predominantly African American Communist Workers Party (CWP) led a march protesting the Ku Klux Klan and other white-supremacist groups through a black neighborhood in southeastern Greensboro.
 They were attacked and shot at by KKK and American Nazi Party members; five of the Communist Party marchers were killed and seven wounded in the attack.
 In 1980 the case attracted renewed national attention when the six shooter defendants were found "not guilty" by an all-white jury.
 None of the people involved in this shooting, from either side, was a citizen of Guilford County; they simply chose the county seat of Greensboro as a rallying point.
 In 1985 families and friends of the victims won a civil case for damages against the city police department and other officials for failure to protect the African Americans; monies were paid to the Greensboro Justice Center.

+Guilford County was considered, and more "geographically" designated as an area that is located in the western outskirts of the Eastern Half of North Carolina for several "time periods."
+Due to the regional shifts in recent years, the county had become more "developed," which resulted in the county being in the overall center of North Carolina, with the Greensboro-High Point area included in the overall center of the state, also cementing the metropolitan area as being one of the largest "hub centers" in the state.